isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The :iscman:`kea-dhcp6` server always generates DDNS update requests if the client request only contains the Host Name option.
-In addition, it includes an FQDN option in the response to the client with the FQDN N-S-O flags set to 0-1-0, respectively.
+In addition, it includes an FQDN option in the response to the client, with the FQDN N-S-O flags set to 0-1-0, respectively.
 The domain name portion of the FQDN option is the name submitted to D2 in the DDNS update request.